nih-at/libzip/README.md

 For more information, take a look at the included man pages.
 You can start with [libzip(3)](https://libzip.org/documentation/libzip.html), which lists all others.
-Example source code is in the `src/` subdirectory.
+Example source code is in the `examples/` and  `src/` subdirectories.

 If you have developed an application using libzip, you can find out about API changes and how to adapt your code for them in the included